lightly-ai/lightly/docs/source/docker/advanced/datasource_predictions.rst

 Segmentation models oftentimes output a probability for each pixel and category.
 Storing such probabilities can quickly result in large file sizes if the input images have a high resolution.
-To reduce storage requirements, Lightly expects only a single score or probability per segmentation.
+To reduce storage requirements, Lightly Worker expects only a single score or probability per segmentation.
 If you have scores or probabilities for each pixel in the image, you have to first aggregate them into a single score/probability.
 We recommend to take either the median or mean score/probability over all pixels within the segmentation mask.
-The example below shows how pixelwise segmentation predictions can be converted to the format required by Lightly.
+The example below shows how pixelwise segmentation predictions can be converted to the format required by the Lightly Worker.

 .. code-block:: python